Thursday, December 15, 2022

 https://energy.stanford.edu/sites/g/files/sbiybj9971/f/diablocanyonnuclearplant_report_11.19.21.pdf

 Among the future visions for Diablo Canyon plant evaluated in the study was using it as a mega-scale desalination facility.
 Mega-scale nuclear-powered desalination!
 I can see my environmentalist friends recoiling in horror at the idea.
-I am not persuaded it is a good idea either, but the Stanford team clearly demonstrated that it is far from the worse idea in California water.
+I am not persuaded it is a good idea either, but the Stanford team clearly demonstrated that it is far from the worst idea in California water.

 Here is the second highlighted finding in the Executive Summary